EdexcelGeographyExam Board Revision

 Master Edexcel Geography Plate Tectonics using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Plate tectonics is the theory that explains the movement of the Earth's lithosphere, which is divided into tectonic plates.
-These plates float on the semi-fluid asthenosphere and interact at their boundaries, leading to geological phenomena such as earthquakes, volcanic activity, and mountain formation.
+These plates float on the semi-fluid asthenosphere and interact at their boundaries, leading to geological events such as earthquakes and volcanic eruptions.

 Key Concepts